illinoistech-itm/jhajek/itmo-340-540/project/questions.md

 1. Explain your previous answer.
 i.

-This is a DHCP Discover phase packet, replace the occurrence of XXX with their proper values (1 line in all).
+This is a DHCP Discover phase packet being sent from Computer A, replace the occurrence of XXX with their proper values (1 line in all).

 <pre>
 Dynamic Host Configuration Protocol (Discover)